How to enable full disk encryption after install? #58

 Could reinstall OVH VPS to activate encryption but this is too heavy.

-The persons:
+The person:

 Maybe can somehow access raw ext4 in encrypted container, then just copy with

-does not seem very correct to me, but may be.DuckDuckGo and Google search Ubuntu full disk encryption after install.
+dd.
+Just copying files and folders from/does not seem very correct to me, but may be.DuckDuckGo and Google search Ubuntu full disk encryption after install.

 I quickly have read johndoe31415/luksipc/issues/{13,12}.
 In the latter johndoe31415/luksipc/issues/12#issuecomment-256700470 may be especially useful.
 Other issues and pull requests do not seem relevant based on their titles and there is no wiki.